 This page is prompted when the user taps the site annotation icon.
-A prompt to add a point of interest (POI) is provided, which includes the type of site and the option to write a name and/or description of the icon.
-There is an "Add POI" button that the user can press once they are done filling in all the information.
-Once that button is pressed, all information is saved in the Firebase database under the header name of that user, and the user will be redirected back to the map view.
+A prompt to add a point of interest (POI) is provided (Figure 9), which includes the type of site and the option to write a name and/or description of the icon.
+There is an "Add POI" button that the user can press once they have filled in all of the information.
+Once that button is pressed, all information will be saved in the Firebase database under the header name of that user and the user will be redirected back to the map view.